OnePlus 11 continues to leak, in hands-on photos and product images

-(Pocket-lint) - The OnePlus 11 is going to be announced on 7 February and OnePlus has already released a flurry of lifestyle images - but there's a lot more leaking about this phone.
+The OnePlus 11 is going to be announced on 7 February and OnePlus has already released a flurry of lifestyle images - but there's a lot more leaking about this phone.

 First of all, the 7 February date will see the phone launching in India, but it looks like it's actually going to be unveiled in China first, on 4 January 2023, according to OnePlus' Weibo account.
 That means we'll know everything about this phone long before the international launch.